 Download NLA’s guide on how government changes to Section 21 will affect landlords

 We have seen a significant rise in the number of limited company buy-to-let applications being submitted.
-During 2019, over 30 per cent of new mortgages each month were in the name of a Special Purpose Vehicle (SPV) or trading company.
+So far in 2020, over 30 per cent of new mortgages each month have been in the name of a Special Purpose Vehicle (SPV) or trading company.

 Limited company benefits